-2021-COVID response continues.
+2022-COVID response continues through June 2023.
 In 2020 we moved staff to remote services and began transitioning all services online.
 This included coordination with Snohomish, Island and Skagit County District Courts for Zoom mediation during court hearings.
 Multiple meetings and practice sessions occurred all while training the mediators in the new Zoom platform.
 Partnerships with the National Association for Community Mediation, the Mediation Lab in HI and Resolution WA allowed us to quickly transition online with services and training.
 All in-person services are now available online.
+Transitioning back to in person services may prove challenging as our volunteers are often retired and many moved away from the area with the pandemic.
+They have remained available online but new recruits will be needed for in-person services.

 The Supreme Court of Washington established an Eviction Resolution Pilot Program (ERPP) with key partners including Superior Court Judges Association, Office of Civil legal Aid and Dispute Resolution Centers, inviting landlord and tenant advocates to provide input into the program that will prevent mass eviction when the eviction moratoria end.
-With passage of SHB 5160 DRCs will be available for 2 years for Eviction Resolution Services.
+DRCs will be available through June 2023 for Eviction Resolution Services.

-The DRC Homeless Prevention Services continued to exploded in 2021 going from 5 staff to 45 staff and from 90K in rent assistance to 45 million annually.
-We anticipate our focus of 2022 will be supporting the community with Eviction Resolution Services and other housing stabilization services.
+We anticipate our focus of 2023 will be supporting the community with Eviction Resolution Services and other housing stabilization services.
 We are receiving calls from housing providers locally who are experiencing increased violence and conflict.
-De-escalation trainings have been requested and coordination with police relationships.
+Deescalation trainings have been requested and coordination with police relationships.

-We anticipate our major service areas will continue and include: Mediation and Training; Facilitation Services, Fair Housing Counseling and referrals, Landlord/Tenant Information and Counseling, Conciliation services, Court services, Family Mediation Services, Homeless Prevention, Eviction Resolution, and Home Foreclosure Mediation.
-Growth trends truly exploded in 2021 especially in the areas of housing and family mediation services.
+We anticipate our major service areas will continue and include: Mediation and Training; Facilitation Services, Fair Housing Counseling and referrals, Landlord/Tenant Information and Counseling, Conciliation services, Court services, Family Mediation Services, Homeless Prevention, Eviction Resolution.
+We closed our Home Foreclosure Mediation Program in late 2022.

-The surcharge collected on District Court Civil and Small Claims filings has decreased from a high of \$158,000 in 2009 to a low of \$104,000 in 2017.
-We will operate on \$140,000 in 2022.
+The surcharge collected on District Court Civil and Small Claims filings has decreased from a high of \$158,000 in 2009 to a low of \$88,306.50 in 2022.
+We will operate on \$140,000 in 2023.
 If DRCs successfully navigate the legislative session, we should see an increase in base DRC funding for services.
 We will return staffing levels and provide services responsive to COVID, housing, and reducing community violence.
 Free trainings will be available widely.
 The legislature has an interest in providing additional local funding options to maintain DRC services post-pandemic response.